 4. OPERATING CRITERIA

 4.1.
-Early Season Pre-Transport Operations
+Non-Transport Operations

-Prior to initiation of transport, or in flow years when fish are not being transported from the Snake River projects, fish collection facilities will be operated as described below:
+Prior to initiation of transport, or when fish are not being transported from the Snake River projects, fish collection facilities will be operated as described below:

 4.1.3.
 Lower Monumental: Juvenile fish will be bypassed and routed to the primary outfall and full flow PIT-tag detection system, except during condition sampling as described below:

-Condition sampling will begin April 1 to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.
+Condition sampling will begin April 1 to monitor fish descaling and other fish condition parameters and to ensure sampling systems are operating correctly.
+Condition samples will be taken if fish are being sampled for barge loading purposes; the following criteria will apply when barge loading samples are not taken for any reason.

 From April 1 through April 14, condition sampling will occur at least twice per week, with no more than three days between samples.

-From April 15 sampling will occur every other day.
+From April 15 through July 31, condition sampling will occur every other day.

+From August 1 through September 30, condition sampling will occur at least twice per week with no more than three days between samples.

 The sample goal should be 100 fish of the predominant salmonid species.